Kinetics of thermal Mott transitions in the Hubbard model: Introduction

 The phase transformation dynamics is conventionally formulated in terms of the appropriate order parameters that characterize the phase transition~\cite{binder87,onuki02}.
 However, since the MIT is a transition between different transport behaviors and is not characterized by broken symmetries, there is no clear choice of the order parameter.
 For Mott transitions, however, making use of the analogy with the liquid-gas transition, one can introduce an order parameter based on, e.g. the density of doublons, or doubly occupied sites~\cite{lee17}.
-Since the Gutzwiller method can be viewed as a mean-field theory of the Mott transition within the Kotliar-Ruckenstein slave-boson framework~\cite{kotliar86}, it offers a systematic construction of the relevant order parameters.
-Specifically, they correspond to the coherent state $\Phi$ of the slave bosons~\cite{lanata12,lanata15}.
-For example, $\Phi$ in the single-band Hubbard model is represented by the amplitudes $\Phi = (e, p_{ \uparrow}, p_{ \downarrow}, d)$, whose square give the probability of the empty, singly occupied (up and down spin), and doubly occupied states, respectively~\cite{kotliar86}.
+Since the Gutzwiller method can be viewed as a mean-field theory of the Mott transition within the Kotliar-Ruckenstein slave-boson framework~\cite{kotliar86}, it offers a systematic way to construct the relevant order parameters for a Mott transition.
+Specifically, these order parameters correspond to the coherent state amplitude~$\Phi$ of the slave bosons~\cite{lanata12,lanata15}.
+For example, the slave-boson variables in a single-band Hubbard model are represented by $\Phi = (e, p_{ \uparrow}, p_{ \downarrow}, d)$; the square of its elements gives the probability of the empty, singly occupied (up and down spin), and doubly occupied states, respectively~\cite{kotliar86}.
 It thus encodes information about the local electron density $n_\alpha = |p_\alpha|^2$ as well as the double occupancy $D = |d|^2$.
 This formulation will be particularly useful for MIT in multi-orbital systems, where a large number of local electron states and potential order-parameters have to be considered~\cite{bunemann98,lanata15,lanata17}.

 Phenomenologically, the dynamics of the order-parameter field depends on the conservation laws as well as the relevance of other hydrodynamic variables~\cite{hohenberg77}.
 The simplest dynamics for a non-conserved order parameter $\Phi(\mathbf r, t)$, as in the case of Mott MIT, is the time-dependent Ginzburg-Landau (TDGL) equation~\cite{binder73,valls90,iwamatsu08}